-Virtual audio devices allow you to route the audio from individual software applications as if they were physical inputs to your RØDECaster.
+Virtual audio devices allow you to route audio from individual software applications as if they were separate physical inputs to your RØDECaster.

-First, you must install the Virtual Device Driver and then restart your computer.
-This is required for your computer to separate the audio from multiple pieces of software and communicate them to your RØDECaster.
-They can be found here.
+Before you begin, install the Virtual Device Driver and restart your computer.
+This driver enables your computer to separate audio from multiple applications and send them to the RØDECaster as independent channels.
+The driver can be downloaded here.

 After installing the Virtual Device Driver, follow these steps:

-- First, Ensure your RØDECaster is running the latest firmware by navigating to Settings > System > Info > Check for Update while connected to a network via Wi-Fi or Ethernet.
+- Ensure your RØDECaster is running the latest firmware by navigating to:

-- Connect your RØDECaster directly to your computer via USB 1
+(Internet connection via Wi-Fi or Ethernet is required.) - Connect your RØDECaster directly to your computer using the USB 1 port.

-- Next, on your RØDECaster, navigate to Settings > Outputs > Multitrack > USB 1 Input and tap “Expanded”.
+Settings > Outputs > Multitrack > USB 1 Input

-- On your computer, you'll notice additional inputs such as Game, Music, A and B.
+- On your computer, additional audio inputs (such as Game, Music, A, and B) will now appear.

 Please note: Virtual Devices offer powerful routing capabilities, making them ideal for users with complex audio setups.
 However, they might be unnecessary for everyday use of the RØDECaster Pro II or Duo.
 If you don't need to route audio between different applications, you likely won't need Virtual Devices.